Talks at this conferenceAdd a talk

 • Cognitive biases and politics

 This conference is intended to represent the best work exploring these and other issues at the intersection of epistemology, psychology, and politics.
-There will be two keynote lectures, by Elizabeth Anderson (Michigan) and Kristoffer Ahlstrom-Vij (Birkbeck), as well as space for up to 5 submitted papers.
+There will be three keynote lectures, by Elizabeth Anderson (Michigan), Kristoffer Ahlstrom-Vij (Birkbeck) and Robert B. Talisse (Vanderbilt), as well as space for up to 5 submitted papers.

-This event is supported by generous contributions from the Institute of Philosophy and the Aristotelian Society.
+This event is supported by generous contributions from the Society for Applied Philosophy, the Mind Association, the Aristotelian Society and the Institute of Philosophy.

 Who is attending?